ktoso/rx-wiki/Subject.md

 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/S.ReplaySubject.png" width="640" height="405" />

 There are also versions of `ReplaySubject` that will throw away old items once the replay buffer threatens to grow beyond a certain size, or when a specified timespan has passed since the items were originally emitted.

-When using `ReplaySubject` as a Subscriber, take care not to call its `onNext( )` method (or its other `on` methods) from multiple threads, as this could lead to coincident (non-sequential) calls, which violates the Observable contract and creates an ambiguity in the resulting Subject as to which item or emission should be replayed first.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/subjects/ReplaySubject.html">`ReplaySubject`</a>